ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 ## Pre-requisites

-Be sure to have a Kafka cluster deployed with the topics defined.
+Be sure to have a Kafka cluster deployed with the order and shipment plan topics defined.
 This can be done using the [vaccine-gitops](https://github.com/ibm-cloud-architecture/vaccine-gitops) repository where dependent components such as Kafka (Strimzi) and Postgresql are defined as code, and the order management microservice deployment config yaml files are also defined in this gitops project.

 ## Build

 ### Build and package locally